 Plan Crosswalks in the Marketplace

-If an Affordable Care Act (ACA) carrier is no longer offering a particular plan, or is leaving the marketplace, your clients will typically be reassigned to a new plan, from the same carrier or a different carrier, with a similar network and the lowest premium.
+If an Affordable Care Act (ACA) carrier is no longer offering a particular plan, or is leaving the marketplace, your client will be notified that their current coverage is no longer available.
+After this, they’ll typically be reassigned to a new plan, from the same carrier or a different carrier, with a similar network and the lowest premium.

 Crosswalks hold true for all carriers and plans operating in the federal marketplace; however, they may not necessarily occur in state-run marketplaces.
 Each state-based marketplace reserves the right to crosswalk enrollees to a new plan or alert them that their coverage is ending if their plan is being discontinued.
 When a client receives this notification, they will be able to select a new plan during a Special Enrollment Period (SEP) to receive coverage.